 Detailed information on the three forms of diabetes: type 1 diabetes, type 2 diabetes, and gestational diabetes

 A fracture is a partial or complete break in the bone.
-When a fracture occurs, it is classified as either open or closed.

 - Frequently Asked Questions About Pacemakers and Implantable Cardioverter Defibrillators (ICDs)